Zatyrus/Parameter-Optimization-for-MINFLUX-Microscopy/README.md

 The sets used in the analysis part of our paper, were **processed** as stated in [Data Processing](#data-processing).

+We provide all sequence files used in the experiments, which are stored in a directory structure that reflects the experiment they were used in.

 ## Python Environment
 Requirements: [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com/products/distribution) installed.
 Dont forget that you can "**skip registration**" even when installing anaconda don't get confused by the [dark pattern](https://en.wikipedia.org/wiki/Dark_pattern) they put up.